Whiteknight/Acquaintance/docs/EventSources.md

 ## Event Source Callbacks

 There are two signatures for callbacks in an event source.
-The first takes a **context** object which can be used to control the operation of the event source:
+The first takes a **context** object which can be used to control the operation of the event source.
+A context exposes the ability to publish an event to the bus, but does not expose all the methods of `IMessageBus`.
+The context can also control when the next iteration happens and when the event source is complete.

 ```csharp
 var token = messageBus.RunEventSource(context => {